 Computer scientist and researcher, Leah Reeves, has compiled a set of guidelines for designing multimodal human-computer interactive devices (Reeves 2004).
 Her guidelines detail the importance of designing for the most accessible and broadest range of users and conditions (Turk 2013).
 The first being that the device should “maximize human cognitive and physical abilities” by utilizing specific advantages of each modality, to reduce a user’s memory load (Reeves 2004).
 For example, she states that the presentation of visual stimuli should be combined with a user’s input of spatial information for more effective retention (Reeves 2004).

 Lastly, there is feedback and error prevention.
 Reeves maintains that systems should generate functions and responses that can be easily understood (Turk 2013).
-As previously mentioned, the original game of Mastermind, included feedback with black and white pegs to instruct the user with hints and clues – without them, the game would become nearly impossible and likely boring.
-While designing Mastermind 3.0, I wanted to maintain the fundamentals of this feedback by providing users with a clearly defined “hint” key.
-The “hint” key not only replays the target sound sequence but is also a way to quickly reset a turn, if the response generated was not correct or intended.
-Additionally, Reeves states that “errors can be minimized by providing clearly stated exits from a task, modality or system” (Reeves 2004).
-In Mastermind 3.0 the “start” key, also known as the “restart” key provides an out, if a game is not going as intended.
+As previously mentioned, the original game of Mastermind, included feedback with black and white pegs to instruct the user with hints and clues — without them, the game would become nearly impossible and likely boring.
+While designing MSTRMND, I wanted to maintain the fundamentals of this feedback by providing users with clearly defined hints; such as, the light beams flashing white in-time with the sequence of sounds.

 Ultimately, there are a variety of potential advantages of multimodal interfaces, which I have outlined here (Oviatt 2000):

 - Support greater precision of spatial information (see visuo-spatial associations below)

 - Provide users with alternative interaction methods